ioccc-src/winner/1992/adrian/README.md

     The program will produce at least one warning and possible several when compiled depending on the compiler.

+## Copyright and CC BY-SA 4.0 License:

-Copyright (c) 1992, Landon Curt Noll & Larry Bassel.
+This file is Copyright (c) 2023 by Landon Curt Noll.
 All Rights Reserved.
-Permission for personal, educational or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
-All other uses must receive prior permission in writing from both Landon Curt Noll and Larry Bassel.
+You are free to share and adapt this file under the terms this license:

+    Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)

+For more information, see: https://creativecommons.org/licenses/by-sa/4.0/